 Help your son or daughter tackle the demands of school — and prepare for the challenges of college — with Sylvan’s study skills program.
-Developed specifically for students in grades 4-12, our study skills program will help your child acquire the problem solving and critical thinking abilities he or she needs to take on heavy workloads and accomplish goals.
+Specially designed for students in grades 4-12, our study skills program will equip your son or daughter with the critical thinking skills and study strategies he or she needs to manage increasing workloads and achieve goals.
 From getting to grips with organizing schoolwork and setting expectations to mastering time management, your child will develop lasting skills that can help him or her succeed both academically and personally.
 Make sure your child is ready to face any challenge head on: get in touch with your nearest Sylvan center today.

 Valuable Skills.
 Better Success!

 From homework and essays to after-school jobs, sports and social lives, pre-teens and teenagers have plenty on their plates — and with college on the horizon, this list isn’t getting any smaller.
 This is where our study skills program comes into play: by developing important strategic planning, problem solving and life management competencies, your son or daughter will be well prepared to take on his or her workloads confidently and effectively.▼